Arunjith-k/StableDiffusion-Extension/README.md

 - One-click redirection to Stable Diffusion
 - User-friendly design
 - Has Img->Img and Text->Image functions
+- Uses DreamShaper Module
+- The Img->Img function uses masking (with in-built pen tool) to modify the given image as per the prompt.

 ## Installation
 1. Download or clone this repository.